bluegreen-labs/phenocam_installation_tool_v2_dev/INSTALL.md

 > [!note]
 > Internally there is a fallback routine which uploads images via insecure FTP if the key is not validated.
-> Note that with time the service will migrate to sFTP only.
-Please validate your key upon initial install.
+> With time the service will migrate to sFTP only.
+Please validate your key upon initial install or continued
+> service will not be guaranteed.

 #### 4.2 Uploading a test image manually